heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript.md

 ### Problem

-I have a metadata file that contains the installation path of my application (executable), and this metadata file is installed by my application installer (setup) in a different location than my application files.
-The purpose of this metadata file is that it would be used by other application to display my application info and also to know the install location of my application.
+I have a metadata file that contains the installation path of my application (executable), and this file is installed by my application installer (setup) in a different location than my application files.
+The purpose of this metadata file is to be used by other applications to display my application info and to know the install location of my application.

-The problem is that the installation path is hard-coded (default path) in that metadata file, and when the user has changed the install location to a different path during the installation time, the installation path now becomes mismatched with the one in the metadata file.
-Thus, this has caused the other application cannot recognize the present of my application.
-My application installer is created using InstallShield 2016 Basic MSI project.
+The problem is that the installation path is hard-coded (default path) in the metadata file, and when the user changes the install location during installation, the path in the metadata file becomes mismatched with the actual install location.
+This causes other applications to be unable to recognize the presence of my application.
+My application installer was created using an InstallShield 2016 Basic MSI project.